 - d.
 Consultant shall not control or have charge of, and shall not be responsible for construction means, methods, techniques, sequences, procedures of construction, health or safety programs or precautions connected with the work and shall not manage, supervise, control or have charge of construction. - e.
 Consultant shall not be responsible for the acts or omissions of construction Contractor(s) or other parties on the project. - f.
 Observations will be performed in accordance with industry-recognized standard practices. - g.
 City agrees to include a provision in the construction contract that requires Contractor to list Consultant as an additional insured on Contractor's commercial general liability insurance. - h.
 Contractor is responsible for compliance with permit conditions; therefore, the Consultant cannot ensure Contractor's compliance with permit conditions.
 Consultant will only notify City of observed conditions and violations. - i.
 Monitoring removal and/or disposal of contaminated materials is not included. - j.
 It is assumed that full time observation is not required by the Contractor's activities.
 The fee for construction observation is based upon field observation from a single Resident Project Representative (RPR) for eight (8) weeks at twelve (12) hours per week. - k.
 Budget includes expenses vehicle and travel. - I. Normal working hours for Consultant observation staff and Contractor will coincide with normal construction working hours: Monday through Friday, 7:00 am to 4:00 pm. - m.
 Should Contractor elect to perform work outside of normal working hours, on Saturday, Sunday, or legal holiday, Consultant will require that City authorize field observation services prior to Consultant starting observation. - n.
 If additional labor and expenses for performing observation services outside normal working hours or beyond estimate included in this task are required due to increased construction duration, City will increase the fee for this activity as a separate, additional fee activity which City could recover from Contractor through a construction contract change when appropriate. - 9.
 Contractor's Application for Payment Review - a.
 The draft and final payment application requests will be submitted by Contractor each month on days agreed upon to meet City's processing schedule requirements. - b.
 Consultant's recommendations for payment can be modified until final payment is approved and authorized by City. - c.
 Up to eight (8) payment applications will be reviewed by Consultant. - d.
-For the purposes of estimating, it is assumed that each payment application will take one c.
-For the purposes of estimating, it is assumed that each schedule update review will take one (1) hour of Consultant team member time to review and process.

-(1) hours of Consultant team member time to review and forward to the City for processing. - e.
-City will collect certified payroll information from Contractor and conduct payroll interviews.

-- 10. Contractor's Baseline Schedule and Updates Review - Following the initial Baseline Schedule, the Contractor will submit monthly schedule updates. - b.
+For the purposes of estimating, it is assumed that each payment application will take one (1) hours of Consultant team member time to review and forward to the City for processing. - e.
+City will collect certified payroll information from Contractor and conduct payroll interviews. - 10.
+Contractor's Baseline Schedule and Updates Review - a.
+Following the initial Baseline Schedule, the Contractor will submit monthly schedule updates. - b.
 Up to two (2) project schedule updates will be reviewed by Consultant.